geoarrow/geoarrow-rs/python/DEVELOP.md

-# Develop Docs

-## Development
+# Development

-To install versions of the package under active development, you need to have Rust and `maturin` installed, e.g. with:
+To install versions of the package under active development, you need to have Rust installed, e.g. with rustup:

 ```
 rustup update stable
-pip install maturin
 ```

 clone the repo and navigate into it: